fzakaria/fzakaria.com/_posts/2026-08-11-nixpkgs-multiverse-is-audacitymaxxing.md

 People want to pin to a version.
 Upgrading software can be disruptive, and some people have to stay on a particular version but that should not impede the rest of the world from moving forward.

-The [nixpkgs-multiverse](https://github.com/fzakaria/nixpkgs-multiverse) helped solve one of the oldest [devenv.sh](https://devenv.sh/) issues: [cachix/devenv#16](https://github.com/cachix/devenv/issues/16).
+The [nixpkgs-multiverse](https://github.com/fzakaria/nixpkgs-multiverse) helped solve one of the oldest [devenv.sh](https://devenv.sh/) issues, [cachix/devenv#16](https://github.com/cachix/devenv/issues/16), the desire to pin a specific package.

 > "It is not really practical to pin a separate version of nixpkgs for every different version of a tool needed in a dev environment.
 Normally we have at least 20-30 different tools all with a specific pinned version that we would want to specify." -- [itpropro](https://github.com/cachix/devenv/issues/16#issuecomment-4150126963)

-The issue, "Pinning a specific package", was opened on 2022-11-10 and is now closed. devenv` [now documents](https://devenv.sh/pinning/#pinning-an-individual-package-version) the multiverse as the solution.
+The issue, "Pinning a specific package", was opened on 2022-11-10 and is now closed. devenv [now documents](https://devenv.sh/pinning/#pinning-an-individual-package-version) the multiverse as the solution. 💪

 The audacity of the multiverse is not technical.
 Nix took care of that.
 There is no clever trick in here; it's 5 MB of JSON, about 200 lines of Nix and a `builtins.fetchTree` behind a memo table.